-Increasing calvin cycle per area mainly took the form of increasing leaf mass per area (Fig. 3c-i), in other words there tended to be more mesophyll tissue under each unit of leaf area.
-Correspondingly, calvin cycle proteins did not increase as a fraction of total protein (Fig 3b-iii).
-This contrasts with the outcome in relation to illuminance, where the ratio of calvin cycle to light reaction adjusted, as expected from the coordination hypothesis.
+Increasing Calvin cycle per area mainly took the form of increasing leaf mass per area (Fig. 3c-i), in other words there tended to be more mesophyll tissue under each unit of leaf area.
+Correspondingly, Calvin cycle proteins did not increase as a fraction of total protein (Fig 3b-iii).
+This contrasts with the outcome in relation to irradiance, where the ratio of Calvin cycle to photosystems adjusted, as expected from the coordination hypothesis.

 The substantial scatter in the Calvin cycle – LMA relationship indicated that LMA responded to other requirements in addition to carboxylation capacity.
 Light reaction proteins per area did not increase with LMA (Fig. 3c-ii), and were more weakly correlated than calvin cycle with total protein (R2).
 Correspondingly, light reaction as a fraction of total protein varied widely (0.09-0.23, 2.6-fold, versus 0.30-0.39 and 1.3-fold for calvin cycle fraction).

-Increase of ) was considerably higher than for CCfrac (0.30-0.39, 1.3-fold), and the correlation between PSarea and total leaf protein per area was somewhat weaker than that of CCarea (R2).

-Together, these observations provide suggest that eucalypt leaves can adjust to different light conditions by optimising fractional protein allocation to the light harvesting apparatus (some stats and numbers), while adjustment of carboxylation capacity is largely achieved through bulk changes in per leaf area protein content.

-d.) protein abundance/concentration/LMA multiple regressions

-Demands for extra Calvin cycle protein at low temperatures (due to temperature dependence of enzyme kinetics) and in water limited environments (to maximise CO2 drawdown at low stomatal conductance) were complementary: leaves sampled at cold dry sites required the most protein, while leaves from warm wet sites experienced neither constraint, having both CCarea and low LMA.

-The role of LMA versus protein concentration (Calvin cycle protein as a fraction of leaf dry mass, CCconc) in determining CCarea depended interactively on MAP and MAT (Fig 3d-ii,iii).
-Low CCarea at warm, wet sites was more closely associated with low LMA than low protein concentration, while high CCarea cycle protein abundance at cold, dry sites was strongly associated with high CCconc.
-Thus plants construct cheaper leaves at warm wet sites, where photosynthetic reaction kinetics are increased and plants are not water limited.

-Linking leaf protein abundances with environment and functional traits

-Figure X illustrates a key advance made in our approach, whereby protein abundances are directly relatable to leaf functional and physiological traits as well as the environmental conditions in which sampled individuals were growing.
-We have included protein functional categories at a range of scales, from high-level categories such as ‘photosystems’, which include a number of subcategories, down to ‘isoprene synthase’, which represents a single enzyme.

-b.) first scatterplot panel

-SUMMARY
+Increase of Calvin cycle protein toward low temperatures was about 50% over 20 C, increase toward dry environments was somewhat smaller, 20% over 4-fold range of precipitation.
+The two effects were simply additive (Fig X).

+In summary patterns in photosynthetic proteins across the continent’s bioclimate space were consistent with major working hypotheses – coordination theory for the shift in ratio of light reaction to carboxylation with irradiance; least-cost theory for the increased carboxylation per leaf area in drier environments; and overall increase in total protein toward lower temperatures.

-We believe this study is harbinger of widespread use of one-pass protein quantification to study ecological distribution of proteins, both those with well-understood function and those where function uncertain
+Although this report has focused on major protein categories, the proteomic methods assembled here [for the first time?] also quantify more than 2000 individual proteins.
+For example in the correlation heatmapFig X, isoprene synthase and rubisco activase appear as well as broader categories.
+We believe this study will prefigure widespread use of one-pass protein quantification to study the ecology of specific proteins, both those that underpin well-understood processes and those where function is not yet clear.

-Potentially some kind of map?

-Possibly might choose to point out that strongly divergent ratios of quantity of certain protein pairs probably indicates strongly-divergent activity? – or could reserve that point to make elsewhere